🇦🇺 The Sydney Gay and Lesbian Mardi Gras

 When is Sydney Gay and Lesbian Mardi Gras?

-The Sydney Gay and Lesbian Mardi Gras Parade 2020 date begins on Friday 14th February and runs until Sunday 1st March, 2020.
+The Sydney Gay and Lesbian Mardi Gras Parade 2020 date begins on Friday 19th February 2021 and run until Sunday 7th March 2021.

 Despite the name the Sydney Gay and Lesbian Mardi Gras Parade is not actually held on Mardi Gras day also known as Shrove Tuesday and has no associations with the Catholic Mardi Gras celebrations that occur worldwide before Lent.